indutny/blog.ng/src/d.sea-of-nodes.md

 }
 ```

-It is called graph not without the reason.
-These `bXX` are blocks, and
+It is called a graph not without the reason.
+For example, the `bXX` blocks
-`bXX -> bYY` represent a graph edge.
-Let's visualize it:
+represent nodes, and the `bXX -> bYY` arrows represent edges.
+Let's visualize
+it:

 ![CFG][12]